Britain's Johnson in Self-Isolation; Has No Virus Symptoms

 Officials said they will discuss with parliamentary authorities how Johnson can take part remotely in Parliament's business.
 He plans to “continue speaking to the country during his self-isolation period,” they added.

-The statement didn't say how long Johnson plans to isolate, but U.K. health authorities' guidance is that anyone contacted by Test and Trace should quarantine for 14 days.
+The statement didn't say how long Johnson planned to isolate, but U.K. health authorities' guidance is that anyone contacted by Test and Trace should quarantine for 14 days.

-In April, Johnson was hospitalized in intensive care after contracting the coronavirus.
+In April, Johnson was hospitalized in intensive care for three nights after contracting COVID-19.
+After he was discharged, he thanks health workers for saving his life and said for 48 hours during his hospital stay “things could have gone either way.”

+His partner Carrie Symonds, who was pregnant at the time, also experienced symptoms and had to self-isolate.